Malleable Coding with Fixed Reuse: Further Characterizations

+\paragraph{Converse arguments for second version} By the converse part of Lemma~\ref{lem:Korner}, the suffix-part of the codebook cannot be chosen smaller than $H(Y|U)$ to drive the error probability to zero as $n \to \infty$. \end{IEEEproof}

-\subsection{Further Characterizations}
+\section{Further Characterizations}

-As in the source coding with side information problem \cite{AhlswedeK1975,Wyner1975b,MarcoE2008} and several other problems in multiterminal information theory, Theorem~\ref{thm:opt1} left us to optimize an auxiliary random variable $U$ that describes the method of partitioning.
-Here we will provide simple bounds on $L^*(J)$ and then further characterization in terms of a sufficient statistic of $X$ for $Y$.
+As in the source coding with side information problem \cite{AhlswedeK1975,Wyner1975b,MarcoE2009} and elsewhere, Theorem~\ref{thm:opt1} left us to optimize an auxiliary random variable $U$ that describes the method of binning.
+Here we give further characterization in terms of $W$, a minimal sufficient statistic of $X$ for $Y$.

 Theorem~\ref{thm:opt1} demonstrated that we require